Energinet-DataHub/ARCHIVED-geh-charges/docs/process-flows/README.md

 ### Persist Charge and Charge Prices

-OBS: This rule set is pending complete implementation.

-Below process flow depicts the rule set used by the `ChargeCommandReceiverEndpoint` for persisting an incoming charge and prices in the SQL database.
+Below process flow depicts the rule set applied in the `ChargeCommandReceiverEndpoint` for persisting incoming charges with and without prices in the SQL database.
-The rule set documents the different persistence paths the system can take given circumstances like charge already exist (same Charge ID and Owner) and if so, whether the incoming charge has a period that overlaps any of the existing charge's periods.
+It documents the different persistence paths the system takes given circumstances like charge already exists (same Charge ID, type and owner), whether it is an update or stop operation and whether a stop already exists on the charge's timeline, and if this stop is being cancelled or not.
-All paths outline the exact database tables it needs to interact with and when existing charge data, e.g periods or prices need to be retired.

-The rule set assumes the incoming charge has been converted to an internal model, i.e. the Charge Command, and it has passed both input and business validations.
+The rule set was built upon the scenarios listed [here](images/PersistingCharges_Update_And_Stop_MasterData_Examples.png) and it is assumed that the incoming charge has been converted to an internal model, i.e. the Charge Command, and it has passed both input and business validation.

 ![Persist charge](images/PersistingChargesRuleSet_ProcessFlow.png)
 <br>